Hands on: Hands on: Apple Watch Series 5 review

 The cellular model in 40mm starts at $499 / £499 / AED 1,999, and goes up to $529 / £529 for the 44mm model.
 Most people don't need the GPS version if they're always carrying their iPhone with them, but the larger 44m size usually nets you better battery life and larger touch points on the slightly bigger screen.

-The Apple Watch 5 starting prices are for the 100% recycled aluminum case, which comes in several finishes: Gold, Space Black, and a gray Polished hue.
+The Apple Watch 5 starting price is for the aluminum case, which comes in three familiar finishes: Gold, Space Black, and Silver.
+One new perk, this year's case is made of 100% recycled aluminum.

-You can also pick it up in stainless steel for a higher price - $699 with a sport loop or sport band, $749 with a Milanese loop, or $799 with a leather loop.
-Titanium, in light and dark finishes, starts at $799 with a sport loop and goes up to $899 with a leather loop.
+You can also pick it up in stainless steel for a higher price – $699 with a sport loop or sport band, $749 with a Milanese loop, or $799 with a leather loop.
+The all-new titanium Apple Watch 5, in light and dark finishes, starts at $799 with a sport loop and goes up to $899 with a leather loop.

 There are new Nike models with additional bands, loops and faces.
 There are also Hermes models, with Space Black stainless steel cases and noir leather bands.
 Apple didn't announce whether these models would be available in both GPS-only and cellular.